Kenneth Vermeer: Feyenoord

-On 31 August 2014, during a press conference following a 2–0 loss to FC Groningen for Ajax, it was announced by Frank de Boer that Vermeer would transfer to the rival club for a reported fee of €1 million, with Vermeer signing a four-year contract with the club from Rotterdam.
+On 31 August 2014, during a press conference following a 2–0 loss to Groningen for Ajax, it was announced by Frank de Boer that Vermeer would transfer to the rival club for a reported fee of €1 million, with Vermeer signing a four-year contract with the club from Rotterdam.
 The move was seen as such a shock, because of the intense rivalry, known as De Klassieker, that the two clubs share.

 Vermeer with Feyenoord defending against Red Bull Salzburg's Erling Haaland.

 He made his first appearance for his new club on 13 September 2014 at De Kuip in a 2–1 home loss against Willem II.
-He made his continental debut for his new club in Spain during the 2014–15 UEFA Europa League group stage in a 2–0 loss against Sevilla FC.
+He made his continental debut for his new club in Spain during the 2014–15 UEFA Europa League group stage in a 2–0 loss against Sevilla.
 On 21 September 2014, Vermeer played in his first Klassieker match against his former club.
 Although Feyenoord played the better match, it ended in a 1–0 loss at home with Ajax narrowly securing a victory and Vermeer suffering defeats in his first three consecutive matches playing for his new club.

-On 19 January 2018, it was announced that Vermeer would join Belgian side Club Brugge KV on a six-month loan.
+On 19 January 2018, it was announced that Vermeer would join Belgian side Club Brugge on a six-month loan.
 He was given the number 32 shirt, serving his loan spell as second keeper behind Vladimir Gabulov with Club Brugge leading the Belgian First Division A table by 11 points going into the second half of the season.

 Los Angeles FC

 On 15 January 2020, Major League Soccer club Los Angeles FC acquired Vermeer using Targeted Allocation Money.
 On 25 January 2020, Vermeer made his LAFC debut in a preseason friendly against Uruguayan club Peñarol, which LAFC won 2–0.
 Vermeer was named man of the match by fans.
-On 1 March 2020, Vermeer made his Major League Soccer debut against inaugural club Inter Miami CF, which Los Angeles FC won 1–0.
+On 1 March 2020, Vermeer made his Major League Soccer debut against inaugural club Inter Miami, which Los Angeles FC won 1–0.
 He was named man of the match, making key saves throughout the match.
 However, after a 2–0 loss by the L.A.
 Galaxy on 22 August and a 3–1 loss by the Seattle Sounders on 30 August, Vermeer was relegated to a back-up goalkeeper role due to several goalkeeping mistakes.
 He regained his starting position during a 2–1 win over the Houston Dynamo on 28 October, filling in for Pablo Sisniega who was out with a minor injury sustained during a 2–0 win over the L.A.
 Galaxy the week before.

 On 16 April 2021, it was announced that Los Angeles FC and Vermeer had mutually agreed to part ways.